Daylight

 “A moment of warm sun”

-The warm sun represents the brief happiness within the mostly cold, misty, gray relationship, and also connects to Daylight (the closing track on Lover) where love is described as golden daylight rather than burning red.
+The warm sun represents the brief happiness within the mostly cold, misty, grey relationship, and also connects to Daylight (the closing track on Lover) where love is described as golden daylight rather than burning red.

 “Handcuffed to the spell I was under for just one hour of sunshine”